llvm/circt/docs/Dialects/Comb/RationaleComb.md

 frontends that want to generate this.

-### Undefined behavior for division
+### Undefined value for division

-`divu` and `divs` have undefined behavior when the numerator is 0.
+`divu` and `divs` result in [Undefined Values][] when the denominator is 0.
 It is expected that a frontend will use additional operations to implement the semantics required for that language.
-For example, system verilog returns an `x` on divide by zero, thus its representation may be `mux(denominator == 0, sv.constantx, divu(numerator,denominator))` whereas VHDL has a runtime-trap in simulation, thus it may require `if(denominator==0) { assert() } else { divu(numerator,denominator)} `.
+For example, system verilog returns an `x` on divide by zero, thus its representation may be
+`mux(denominator == 0, sv.constantx, divu(numerator,denominator))` whereas VHDL
+has a runtime-trap in simulation, thus it may require `if(denominator==0) { assert() } else { divu(numerator,denominator)} `.